GandalfDG/portfolio/content/now/_index.md

 ### In Progress

-- Lullabies for Little Criminals - Heather O'Neill
+- Joyland - Stephen King
 - Dune Messiah - Frank Herbert

 ### Finished

+- Lullabies for Little Criminals - Heather O'Neill
 - [Rental Person Who Does Nothing](https://app.thestorygraph.com/books/c7b5f7a6-586d-4a42-b7f6-7bf8256279ed) - Shoji Morimoto
 - Going Postal - Terry Pratchett (Audiobook)

 ## 📺 Watching

-- Community S2 (rewatch)
-- Broad City S5
+- Looking for a new show to get into.
+Feeling like a single-season anime but not sure what I want really.
 ## The Back Burner

 Reimplementing the PhysicsBehavior node and its derived nodes for the